rcapper/RAD/README.md

 --- **Do you filter for MAF within or across populations?**
 It seems reasonable to make sure that a particular locus' MAF is gt threshold in at least ONE population of the two compared.
 Example, if the threshold is "two alleles"/"must be seen at least twice", do you require those two alleles to be found in a single population, or is it okay if there is one allele in one pop and one allele in the other?
-I think it depends on what kind of threshold you use: like, if you go by counts, maybe it's okay to count across populations?
-Or, should the MAF be within-pops?
+I think it's probably best to consider MAF as a within-pop thing.
+See above tables for considerations about how to handle special cases (for example,

 Test this shit out: